davidedelvento/MacOS-Linux-shortcuts/README.md

 4. Point autokey to the directory `add-MacOS-shortcuts-to-Linux`, e.g. by putting a hard or symbolic link to it in `~/.config/autokey/data/`

+6. (optional) Point autokey to the directory `remove-Linux-shortcuts/`, as above.
+This will make sure the old shortcuts (e.g. CTRL-C) do not work anymore, so you can inadvertently use them.

 ---

 ### Additional shortcuts